end2endzone/end2endzone-hugo/content/blog/2016-05-28-librtttl-a-c-library-with-ui-for-compressingoptimizing-the-rtttl-audio-format.md

 2f,1c#,2a#5,2c,d,1e,2g,4f,f5,f5,4f5,2p,1f5,f5,4f5,f5,f5,4f5,4f5
 ```

 which reduces the original code length by 89 bytes (from 446 bytes to 357 bytes), that is a 19.95% size reduction.

 ## Play RTTTL

-Copy & paste a valid song in RTTTL format in the Command Input section.
+Copy & paste a valid song in RTTTL format in the _Command Input_ section.

-Press the Play RTTTL button to play the melody.
+Press the {{% windows-button3d %}}Play RTTTL{{% /windows-button3d %}} button to play the melody.

 {{< pleasenote >}}
   Note that application will momentary freeze during the playback.
 The application will respond again once the melody is done playing.